marcos-senn/marcos-senn/README.md

 <div aling="center" style="text-align: justify;" >
 📚 My background in Full Stack develompment is complemented by previous experience in operations and quality services,where I was able to gain a lots of skills like leadership, decision making and problem solving.

-💻I chose this path becouse I discover that I love face challenges and bring new ideas to reality through code and becous this path force me to know lots of new things all days, to go in search of the next level and I think that's amazing. 🌱🚀

-🎮I love videogames🔥 so when I'm not solving challenging problems of the programming world, you can find me immersed in the vast virtual worlds.👾

-⚽️⛷️ Far away from the screen I like soccer and I'm a enthusiastic follower of F1 #FerrariAndRedBull.
-Also, I love to travel and connect with nature.

-🐱🐱🐈 Cats have a very special place in my heart and winnter is the best season of the year !==SummerTeam☃️❄️

 🤝🌟 I strongly believe in collaboration for changing the world.
 If the causes change someone's life for the better, I'm 100% interested in joining and collaboerating.
 If you need a hand with programming or to rank up in Valorant, count me in.
 If there's ice cream involved will be nice 😅🍦✨
 </div>